TheRealAgentK/facebook-cf-sdk/README.md

 # Downloads

 Github has deprecated the Download section, to download the latest version of the SDK, please use the project's "Download ZIP" button or clone the repository to your local machine.
-[Downloads](http://github.com/affinitiz/facebook-cf-sdk/downloads) section on GitHub.

 # Bugs